aallam/aallam.github.io/about.md

 <br/>

-I'm a Software Engineer with a strong background in Kotlin, Java, and mobile development.
-In recent years, my focus has expanded to include application architecture, cloud infrastructure, and DevOps practices.
-I enjoy designing well-structured systems and working closely with teams to build software that’s clear, reliable, and built to last.
+I'm a Software Engineer focused on building and designing systems.
+I spend most of my time thinking about architecture, cloud infrastructure, and DevOps.
+I work with Kotlin and Java, and enjoy figuring out how to make software simpler and more reliable.

 #### Interests